qudx54632/LorentzianSimplexSolver/LorentzianSimplexSolver/README.md

-SpinfoamGeometry
+LorentzianSimplexSolver

-SpinfoamGeometry is a Julia package for constructing, analyzing, and matching boundary geometries of 4-simplices in covariant Loop Quantum Gravity (LQG) and spinfoam models.
+LorentzianSimplexSolver is a Julia package for constructing, analyzing, and matching boundary geometries of 4-simplices in covariant Loop Quantum Gravity (LQG) and spinfoam models.

 It provides a complete pipeline from discrete boundary data (vertex coordinates or simplices) to:
 	•	bivectors and normals